Hosting and bandwidth provided by MacAce.net.

 Comparison Summary

-Ultimately, the education-only "Early 2012" MacBook Air model has traded a reduction in speed, memory, and storage to cut US$300 off the price of each unit when purchased in quantities of five.
+Ultimately, the education-only "Early 2012" MacBook Air model traded a reduction in speed, memory, and storage to cut US$300 off the original price of each unit when purchased in quantities of five.

-As academic institutions commonly are cash strapped, it no doubt is tempting for school boards or administrators to purchase the education-only "Early 2012" model over a standard "Mid-2011" MacBook Air, at least when five or more systems would be purchased regardless.
-The reduction in speed and storage capacity for the education-only model are likely to be "worth it" in many contexts, but the reduction in RAM from 4 GB to just 2 GB -- which cannot be upgraded later -- is a serious compromise.
+As academic institutions commonly are cash strapped, it no doubt was tempting for school boards or administrators to purchase the education-only "Early 2012" model over a standard "Mid-2011" MacBook Air, at least when five or more systems would have been purchased regardless.
+The reduction in speed and storage capacity for the education-only model likely were "worth it" in many contexts, but the reduction in RAM from 4 GB to just 2 GB -- which could not, and cannot, be upgraded later -- was a serious compromise at the time, and even more so on the used market now.

-In particular, given discount prices for discontinued MacBook Air, MacBook and MacBook Pro models, some might find bulk purchases on the used market to be an equally good deal or better deal than the education-only model.
+Also at the time of introduction, EveryMac.com noted that given discount prices for earlier MacBook Air, MacBook, and MacBook Pro models, some might find bulk purchases on the used market to be an equally good deal or better deal than the education-only model.

 Please refer to EveryMac.com's Ultimate Mac Comparison feature to dynamically compare any MacBook Air model to any other G3 or later Mac.